Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 What’s included

-• Return transfer from Pahadi House or your Rishikesh stay
+• Return transfer from Himalayan Ganga Retreat or your Rishikesh stay

 • Local escort who knows the ghats